NFontrodona/Lazyparser/doc/source/lazyparser.rst

 .. warning::

-    The type of the parameters in the docstring must be surrounded by parentheses so that the lazyparser can interpret them.
+    The type of the parameters in the docstring must be surrounded by parentheses so that lazyparser can interpret them.

 Here is an example of how using ``set_env``